mazi-kunle/alx-system_engineering-devops/README.md

-This project is about writing simple scripts
+This is the readme file for the general projects